 Early Life and Education

-Jeffrey Robert Lurie was born in Boston, Massachusetts, on September 8, 1951.
-He is from an American Jewish family.
+Jeffrey Robert Lurie was born in Boston, Massachusetts, on September 8, 1951, to Nancy (née Smith) and Morris John Lurie.
 His grandfather, Philip Smith, founded the General Cinema movie theater chain.
-Lurie attended Browne and Nichols School in Cambridge, Massachusetts, and earned a B.A. from Clark University, a master's degree in psychology from Boston University, and a Ph.D. in social policy from Brandeis University.
-Lurie also served as an adjunct assistant professor of social policy at Boston University.
+Lurie attended Browne and Nichols School in Cambridge, Massachusetts.
+He earned a B.A. from Clark University, a master's degree in psychology from Boston University, and a doctorate in social policy from Brandeis University.
+He also served as an adjunct assistant professor of social policy at Boston University.

 Rise to Success